semrush/intergalactic/website/docs/components/input-tags/input-tags.md

 ## Description

 **InputTags** is an input field that wraps entered information into tags.
-It is commonly used alongside the [Combobox](/components/auto-suggest/auto-suggest).
+It's commonly used alongside the [Combobox](/components/auto-suggest/auto-suggest).

 This input field is useful for entering a large amount of similar information in a single field, such as keywords or employee emails.